rasi5050/Spring-RESTfulApisWith-HATEOS-HAL/README.md

 ## Objectives

-nonrest — Simple Spring MVC app with no hypermedia
+Create a nonREST API's — Simple Spring MVC app with no hypermedia

-rest — Spring MVC + Spring HATEOAS app with HAL representations of each resource
+Make the API's RESTful — Spring MVC + Spring HATEOAS app with HAL representations of each resource

-evolution — REST app where a field is evolved but old data is retained for backward compatibility
+Introduce backward compactability — REST app where a field is evolved but old data is retained for backward compatibility

-links — REST app where conditional links are used to signal valid state changes to clients
+Add conditional link in responses. — REST app where conditional links are used to signal valid state changes to clients

 ## How to run the program?